Carnegie Mellon University

 Open to more than one student.

-Interested students: Send an email to Professor Kasey Crewell’s lab manager, Greta Lyons (glyons@andrew.cmu.edu) and include mention of this course number (85-198), your current GPA, your major, and information about your interests in this lab.
+Interested students: Send an email to Professor Kasey Crewell’s lab manager, Greta Lyons and include mention of this course number (85-198), your current GPA, your major, and information about your interests in this lab.

-Section G, Professor Catarina Vales
+Section C, Professor Catarina Vales

 Raising Anti-Racist Youth